AcTePuKc/codex-gui/gui_pyside6/README.md

 - Runtime settings for temperature, model, provider, penalties and more passed as CLI flags
 - Remembers the last selected agent across restarts
 - Optional verbose mode prints the exact CLI command before execution
+- Quiet mode and full context options mirror the CLI `--quiet` and `--full-context` flags
 - Additional options for provider, model, top-p, frequency and presence penalties, approval mode with auto-edit/full-auto toggles, reasoning effort and flex mode